Personnel Security FAQs

 (18) Can I privately discuss the substance of my case with the Administrative Judge before the Hearing?

-No. The Administrative Judge cannot speak to you privately about the substance of your case, nor can he/she speak to the DOE Counsel about the substance of your case without your participation.
+No. The Administrative Judge cannot speak to you privately about the substance of your case, nor can they speak to the DOE Counsel about the substance of your case without your participation.
 Any discussion about the substance of your case with the Administrative Judge must include both you and the DOE Counsel.
-The Administrative Judge can talk to you and the DOE Counsel privately about procedural issues, such as scheduling or witnesses.
+The Administrative Judge can talk to you and the DOE Counsel each privately about procedural issues, such as scheduling or witnesses.
 The Administrative Judge can also generally explain to you how to prepare a case or what has been done in previous cases.
 Discussions about the substance of your case can also be conducted in writing, with a copy to all parties.
 You are free to discuss the substance of your case individually with the DOE Counsel, without the participation of the Administrative Judge.

-(19) Is there any way that the Administrative Judge, the DOE Counsel and I can all talk about the particular issues in my case before the hearing?
+(19) Is there any way that the Administrative Judge, the DOE Counsel, and I can all talk about the particular issues in my case before the hearing?

 (20) Will there be other opportunities for me to talk with both the Administrative Judge and the DOE Counsel?